abhayfaldu/abhayfaldu/README.md

 - 🔭 I’m currently working on **my skills**.

-- 🌱 I’m currently learning **Full-Stack MERN Development**
+- 🌱 I’m currently learning **Full-Stack MERN Development**.

-- 🏠 I live in **Jashapar a small village near Kalavad, Jamnagar, Gujrat with my parants**.
+- 🏠I live in **Jashapar, which is a small village near Kalavad, Jamnagar, Gujrat, with my parents**.

 - 👨‍💻 All of my projects are available at [my portfolio](https://abhayfaldu.github.io).